The average number of integral points on the congruent number curves: Introduction

+We now give an outline of the proof of Theorem~\ref{theorem:main}.
+In Section~\ref{sec:quartics}, for each integral point $(x,y)\in \E_D(\Z)$, we use Mordell's correspondence~\cite[Chapter 25]{Mordell} to construct a corresponding integral binary quartic form $f$ that represents $1$ and has discriminant related to the discriminant of $E$.
+Then in Section~\ref{sec:reduce}, we show that by picking an auxiliary prime $p\mid D/\gcd(x,D)$, we can transform $f$ into an integral binary quartic form $F$ that represents $p$ and has discriminant lowered by a factor of $p^6$.
+In Section~\ref{sec:Selmer}, we show that $\gcd(x,D)$ can be controlled by the image of $(x,y)$ in the $2$-Selmer group of $\E_D$ under the map

-To prove Theorem~\ref{theorem:main}, we consider the integral binary quartic forms that correspond to integral points under Mordell's correspondence in Section~\ref{sec:quartics}.
-Then in Section~\ref{sec:reduce}, we show that under certain circumstances these quartic forms can be transformed into integral binary quartic forms with smaller discriminants.
-In Section~\ref{sec:Selmer}, we extract some information about the distribution of $2$-Selmer elements from Heath-Brown's work \cite{HBSelmer1,HBSelmer} to show that the discriminant of the new quartic form is usually small enough for the purpose of counting.
-We proceed to count the set of new quartic forms in Section~\ref{sec:count}.
-We make use of the fact that every integral binary quartic form is $\SL_2(\Z)$-equivalent to at least one reduced form \cite{Cremona}, to get a set of integral points on twists of $\E$ with bounded height, then apply an upper bound by Le Boudec \cite{LeBoudec}.
+Then in Section~\ref{sec:genericSelmer} we extract some information about the distribution of $2$-Selmer elements from Heath-Brown's work~\cite{HBSelmer1,HBSelmer} to show that for almost all $D$, we are able to pick a prime $p$ of a suitable size.
+In particular, this $p$ is not too small, so that there are $o(N)$ many discriminants for the discriminant-lowered quartic $F$ to take.
+At the same time, this $p$ is not too large, so that each $\GL_2(\Z)$-equivalence class of $F$ can only be the image of finitely many integral points by applying bounds on the number of solutions to Thue inequalities.
+In Section~\ref{section:nongen}, we use Hölder's theorem and~\eqref{eq:intmoments} to bound the contribution from the the exceptional curves to the number of integral points.
+In Section~\ref{sec:count}, we proceed to count the set of those quartics $F$ that were discriminant-lowered by some suitable $p$.
+We make use of the fact that every integral binary quartic form is $\SL_2(\Z)$-equivalent to at least one reduced form with bounded seminvariants~\cite{Cremona}.
+Applying the syzygy satisfied by the seminvariants returns a set of integral points on twists of $\E$ with bounded height.
+Then Theorem~\ref{theorem:main} follows from an application of an upper bound by Le Boudec~\cite{LeBoudec}.